Blog

 There is also an earlier YPP access tier in eligible regions that can unlock fan funding and Shopping features before full ad revenue.
 That is useful, but it is not the same thing as full Shorts Feed ad revenue.

-Why Shorts Pay Varies So Much by Niche
+Why Shorts Pay Varies

 How to Increase How Much Your Shorts Pay